jerkerolofsson/mcptest/README.md

-# MCP test extensions for xunit v3
+# MCP and IChatClient test extensions for xunit v3

 The `TestBucket.McpTest.Xunit` package provides helpers for writing integration tests related to IChatClient and Model Context Protocol (MCP) servers using xUnit v3.